 ProtonVPN Ease of Use: Mobile & Desktop Apps

-ProtonVPN offers apps for Android, iOS, Windows, macOS, Linux, Chromebook, and Android TVs.
+ProtonVPN offers apps for Android, iOS, Windows, macOS, Linux, Chromebook, and Android TVs, and Fire TVs.
 It also works on some routers.
 Downloading and installing ProtonVPN is very easy — I added ProtonVPN onto my Android and iOS smartphones in about 1 minute, and it took less than 5 minutes to install the app on my Windows and Mac computers.